tyroguru/BPFTrace-hol/kprobe.md

 <chop>
 ```

-Let's take the *vfs_unlink* shown above and see if we can extract the name of a
+Let's take the *vfs_unlink* probe shown above and see if we can extract the name of a
 file being removed (unlinked from its parent directory).
 The directory entry being
 unlinked is stored under the `dentry` parameter: